 I made a lot of changes to finally see that growth.
 You can see the Pinterest mistakes I corrected to get more traffic from Pinterest here.

-I now offer blogging and Pinterest consultations if you are the type who needs someone to talk you through it.
-With the consultations, I send you an analysis of your blog or Pinterest profile with tips on what to improve.
-Then we meet in a video chat to go over it and give you a chance to ask any questions you have.
-Click here to sign up for a consultation!
+I now offer blogging and Pinterest strategy sessions through my Pinterest agency, Pinnovation Media, if you are the type who needs someone to talk you through it.
+With the consultations, you get a recorded video call as well as notes on what to improve.
+Click here to find out more!

 HOW I MADE MONEY